ducto489/ducto489.github.io/_projects/ocr-dali.md

 ## 6. Practical Integration and Experimental Results

 Integrating DALI into our PyTorch Lightning workflow involves a few key components, demonstrated in our codebase.
 We define DALI pipelines using the `@pipeline_def` decorator, specifying data loading, augmentation, and processing steps using `nvidia.dali.fn` operators.

 For data loading from our custom format (images in a folder, labels in CSV), we utilize `fn.external_source` coupled with a Python callable (`ExternalInputCallable`) that reads image bytes and encodes labels.

-To feed data into the PyTorch Lightning training loop, we wrap the DALI pipeline using `DALIGenericIterator` (specifically, our `LightningWrapper` subclass for convenience) which handles batch collation and transfer to the GPU.
+To feed data into the PyTorch Lightning training loop, we wrap the DALI pipeline using `DALIGenericIterator` which handles batch collation and transfer to the GPU.
 This setup replaces the standard PyTorch `DataLoader`.
 For those interested in the specific implementation details, please refer to the `DALI_OCRDataModule` and associated classes within our project's source code.

 We tested our DALI implementation across different hardware setups against a baseline PyTorch DataLoader (`No DALI`).